viktorgullmark/exilence/README.md

 ```
 npm install -g @angular/cli
-npm install -g --production windows-build-tools (needs to be run with administrator privileges using powershell)
 npm install
 npm run start (to serve the project)
 npm run electron:windows (optional, to build the installer for production)